sudhakarverma610/PCF-SharepointUploader/README.md

-# Attachment Uploader
+# Attachment Sharepoint Uploader

 A Power App code component to easily upload one or more attachments on Dynamics365 records.
-Works with Email and normal Notes attachments.
+Works with sharepoint documents attachments.

 ## Installation

-Download the unmanaged/managed solution from the [Releases](https://github.com/ramarao9/AttachmentUploader/releases)
+Download the unmanaged/managed solution from the [Releases]

 ### Setting up the control